tcbtechnologies/oidc-cicd/presentations/bsidesseattle24/presentation.md

 - Vendors can get hacked via CICD - CloudFlare Thanksgiving Day 2023 Incident

+- liblzma/xzutils - Jia Tan

 <!-- -- Ted --

 Secrets leak trivially from the CICD Pipeline.
 Whatever you're running unit tests as - That's what developers are running as.

 They can insert a line of code that copies the environment variables to an s3 bucket from their unit tests.
 They can add a line that base64's and prints the creds from a build shell script.
 Your CI masks these variables, but it's trivial to defeat - It's there to prevent obvious accidents, not malice.

-I once said this wasn't something your developers were likely to do.
-Jia Tan or the group going by that moniker are making us all reconsider that likelyhood.
-Developer credentials will be used to escalate attacks.
+I will elaborate on the next slide.

 -->
 <!-- -- Mark --